Per the American with Disabilities Act (ADA), disability is defined as:

 - Students must notify CSD immediately of any accommodation or service adjustments needed in their classes and/or campus related activities.

-- We generally do not provide retroactive accommodations, or accommodations that are not requested in a timely manner; however, due diligence shall be provided in the evaluation of each individual request.
+- We generally do not provide retroactive accommodations, or accommodations that are not requested in a timely manner for an immediate need; however, due diligence shall be provided in the evaluation of each individual request.

 - The Family Education Rights and Privacy Act (FERPA) protects the privacy of student educational records and information.
 To preserve confidentiality, all counseling meetings are limited to students only.
 All other attendees such as parents, significant others etc… require prior approval by the CSD faculty and the student’s written consent.
 Audio and/or video recording without the CSD faculty and staff’s consent is not permitted and may be subject to disciplinary action.
 For further information, please contact your CSD counselor.